 # of losses

-*every trade we’ve made has been set up beforehand and done in real-time for the world to see
+*every trade we’ve made has been set up beforehand with exact buy and sell instructions

 The Elliott Wave Theory allows us to identify very early on when new trends are beginning and when old trends are ending.
 Additionally, it can allow us to quickly identify the difference between a mid-trend correction and an actual trend reversal.